 In 1911, annual visitation totaled only 4000.
 In 1950, the total amounted to over 480,000 visitors and by the year 2000, visitors surmounted to 1, 728, 693!
 Sixteen years later, I’m willing to bet that amount could very well have double and it’s quite apparent.

 We continued our journey to see the majestic mountains, trickling waterfalls and inhabitants who live there.

-We noticed the highest mountains still had snow at the tops;
+We noticed the highest mountains still had snow at the tops; even in mid-August.